Sears doom-and-gloomers approach the end of their long wait.

 - Sears is scrounging up this financing right after the holiday selling season when retailers should be swimming in cash and profits.
 It’s their best time of year.
 But even that wasn’t enough for Sears.

-- The letter of credit is not from a bank, but from JPP, LLC and JPP II, LLC, which are affiliates of ESL Investments, which is Lambert’s hedge fund.
+- The letter of credit is not from a bank, but from JPP, LLC and JPP II, LLC, which are affiliates of ESL Investments, which is Lampert’s hedge fund.
 Citibank serves only as “administrative agent and issuing bank.”
-In other words, no one outside of Lambert is still willing to lend to Sears.
+In other words, no one outside of Lampert is still willing to lend to Sears.

 - The letter of credit is designed to soothe the nerves of Sears’ suppliers, which, fretting about not getting paid, might cut Sears off.